-Fitness trackers are easy to locate, you can find one anywhere that athletic equipment is sold, or you can always just use your smartphone.
-Most smart phones have an in phone fitness tracker app or if you don’t like it download one you do like.
-Fitness trackers and fitness apps are simple, easy tools that you can use to keep up with your new years’ resolution.
+Fitness trackers are easy to locate; you can find one anywhere that athletic equipment is sold, or you can always just use your smartphone.
+Most smart phones have an in-phone fitness tracker app, and if you don’t like it, you can download one you do like.
+Fitness trackers and fitness apps are simple, easy tools that you can use to keep up with your New Year's resolution.

 - Vision Changes

-Normal vision changes like the lenses in the eyes becoming cloudy and needing more light too see is a sign of old age.
-Dangerous vision changes like loss of peripheral vision, and a sudden increase in floaters accompanied by flashes are not because of aging and you should schedule an eye exam as soon as possible.
+Normal vision changes, like the lenses in the eyes becoming cloudy and needing more light to see, are a sign of old age.
+Dangerous vision changes like loss of peripheral vision and a sudden increase in floaters accompanied by flashes are not because of aging and you should schedule an eye exam as soon as possible.

 - Hearing changes